 Enjoyed wisely, the benefits of sunlight far outweigh the risks.
 That means you do not allow your skin to burn.
 For fair people outside at noon, that may mean 20 minutes.
 Generally, the darker your skin, the longer it takes to make Vitamin D and the longer it takes for you to start burning.
 Then it is time for a safe organic sunscreen, a cover-up, or shade.
 Choose a mineral-based sunscreen, not one with hormone-disrupting chemicals.
 Here are two safe products to consider.

-Full-spectrum sunlight is light and color therapy at its finest.
-Sunlight looks golden yellow, but is really all the colors of the rainbow combined together.
+Full-spectrum sunlight offers light and color therapy at its finest.
+Sunlight looks golden yellow, but it is really all the colors of the rainbow combined together.
 Each color frequency affects your body and mind in different ways.
 When you are outside, you expose yourself to all the healing sunlight color frequencies.

-Artificial lighting uses only part of the spectrum.
+On the other hand, most artificial lighting uses only part of the spectrum.
 Glass windows block UV rays.

 A few minutes of early morning sunshine help regulate sleep inducing melatonin.

 When your eyes take in morning sunlight, they send a message to the pineal gland in your brain to turn down melatonin production.
 Sun exposure signals your brain to make fell good chemicals.
 Serotonin improves mood and helps you wake up.
 Dopamine stimulates the pleasure center of the brain, and helps you feel energetic and alert.
 The darkening night sky completes the cycle by signalling your brain to release melatonin to promote sleepiness.
 If you have trouble sleeping, try getting at least 15 minutes of early morning sun time and see if that helps.